 The phrase became the basis for the former Oahu Motorsports Advisory Council, a motorsports advisory group created from the remnants of the former event promoters and leadership of Hawaii Raceway park and chaired by Michael Kitchens.
 After its dissolution, Kitchens continued to promote the concept.

 Eventually, due to his years of advocacy, an opportunity presented itself to become something more.
-After two and half years of hard work and due diligence, in July 2019, he acquired the lease to a large, privately owned parcel of suitable land located in Campbell Industrial Park thanks to the vested interest in the community by Par Hawaii, Inc.
+After two years of hard work and due diligence, in July 2019, he acquired an agreement to a large, privately owned parcel of suitable land located in Campbell Industrial Park thanks to the vested interest in the community by Par Hawaii, Inc.

-Under the banner of BTT, LLC, a group of long-time racing enthusiasts have joined together with Michael to bring Circuit Hawaii to life.
-Overall, the team consists primarily of volunteers who are dedicated to the construction of a new home for motorsports on Oahu.
+Under the banner of BTT, Inc., a group of long-time racing enthusiasts have joined together with Michael to bring Circuit Hawaii to life.
+Overall, these volunteers are dedicated to the construction of a new home for motorsports on Oahu.
 Each also has an extensive background and decades of experience relative to the motorsports field and community.

 Some members of the team have years of experience in the development, construction, and operation of various facilities while others are well-versed in business law, project management, engineering and architectural design.